tkant/elasticsearch-terraform-ecs/README.md

     - ./elasticsearch/es_data:/usr/share/elasticsearch/data
 ```

-On AWS I had included terraform code to create:
+For deployment on AWS, I had included terraform code to create:
 1. EFS: Used as a persistent storage for our ElasticSearch Cluster
 2. ECS: Cluster and Task definition
 3. ELB: Internal ELB use with private subnet